-FOR THE PERIOD ENDED DECEMBER 31, 2016
+FOR THE PERIOD ENDED DECEMBER 31, 2017

-311 West 1st Street North Vancouver, BC V7M 1B5 Canada Tel: 604-998-1250 Email: info@liononemetals.com Level 2, 55 Carrington Street Nedlands, WA 6009 Australia Tel: (08) 9481 2243 Set out below is a review of the activities, results of operations and financial condition of Lion One Metals Limited ("LIO", "Lion One", or the "Company") and its subsidiaries for the period ended December 31, 2016.
-The discussion below should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the period ended December 31, 2016 and audited consolidated financial statements for the year ended June 30, 2016.
+311 West 1st Street North Vancouver, BC V7M 1B5 Canada Tel: 604-998-1250 Email: info@liononemetals.com Level 1, 31-33 Cliff Street Fremantle, WA 6160 Australia Tel: (08) 9432 3200 Set out below is a review of the activities, results of operations and financial condition of Lion One Metals Limited ("LIO", "Lion One", or the "Company") and its subsidiaries for the period ended December 31, 2017.
+The discussion below should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the period ended December 31, 2017 and the audited consolidated financial statements for the year ended June 30, 2017.
 Those financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
 All dollar figures included in the following Management Discussion and Analysis ("MD&A") are quoted in Canadian dollars unless otherwise indicated.
-This MD&A has been prepared as at February 10, 2017.
+This MD&A has been prepared as at February 13, 2018.